hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/posts/_index.md

   caption: ""
   image: ""
 ---
-Interested Muhlenberg students who are curious about research in the areas of natural language processing (NLP), and human-computer interaction (HCI) are welcome to contact me.
-It is not necessary for you to be a CS major, but solid programming skills (mostly Python) are required.
+_Muhlenberg students interested in research in the areas of Natural Language Processing (NLP), and Human-computer Interaction (HCI) are encouraged to contact me.
+Solid programming skills (mostly in Python) are required; familiarity with machine learning and artificial intelligence models is preferred._